Analysis of autocorrelation times in Neural Markov Chain Monte Carlo simulations: Reduction of autocorrelation time

 \subsection{Impact of symmetry on training efficiency and autocorrelation times}

 In the NMCMC algorithm discussed so far we did not discuss any of the symmetries of the simulated system.
-We define symmetries as global transformations of configurations which do not change their energies.
+We consider only global transformations of configurations which do not change their energies.
 It immediately follows that configurations related by a symmetry have equal target probabilities.
-In order to be more precise, consider a finite group consisting of $I$ elements $\{\mathcal{S}_0,\mathcal{S}_1,\ldots,\mathcal{S}_{I-1}\}$, where $\mathcal{S}_0 \equiv 1$ is identity transformation $\mathcal{S}_0 \mathbf{s}= \mathbf{s}$.
-The transformations $\mathcal{S}$ leave the energy unchanged, i.e. $H(\mathbf{s})=H(\mathcal{S}_1 \mathbf{s})=\ldots=H(\mathcal{S}_{I-1} \mathbf{s})$.
+As we deal with discrete systems on a discrete and finite lattice we can limit ourselves to finite symmetry groups consisting of $I$ elements $\{\mathcal{S}_0,\mathcal{S}_1,\ldots,\mathcal{S}_{I-1}\}$, where $\mathcal{S}_0 \equiv 1$ is identity transformation $\mathcal{S}_0 \mathbf{s}= \mathbf{s}$.
+The transformations $\mathcal{S}_i$ leave the energy unchanged, i.e. $H(\mathbf{s})=H(\mathcal{S}_1 \mathbf{s})=\ldots=H(\mathcal{S}_{I-1} \mathbf{s})$.
 Symmetries are not present in the conditional probabilities parametrized by the neural network and hence there is no obvious way of imposing them on the output of the neural network.
 The approach suggested in Ref.\cite{2019PhRvL.122h0602W} was to force the network to treat equivalent configurations as equally probable by symmetrizing their approximated probabilities within the batch.
 For that purpose, for each configuration $\mathbf{s}$ proposed by the neural network we replace its probability $q(\b s)$ by the following average:

-where $q_\theta(\mathcal{S}_i \mathbf{s})$ are obtained by applying network to the transformed spin configuration.
+where $q_\theta(\mathcal{S}_i \mathbf{s})$ are obtained by invoking the neural network on the transformed spin configuration.
 This induces an additional numerical cost because for each configuration from the batch we need to call the neural network $I-1$ more times to estimate the probabilities of transformed configurations.
-However, note that already in order to generate the original configuration $\b s$ we have to evaluate $L^2$ conditional probabilities, meaning that we have called the neural network $L^2$ times.
-Hence, if $I \ll L^2 $ the additional cost of imposing the symmetry is subleading, whereas the benefits may be significant, as we discuss below.
+However, in order to generate the original configuration $\b s$ we have to evaluate $L^2$ conditional probabilities, meaning that we have called the neural network $L^2$ times.
+Hence, if $I \ll L^2 $ the additional cost of imposing the symmetry is subleading, whereas the benefits may be significant, as we discuss below.\footnote{Note that once the configuration is generated, each symmetry transformation requires evaluation of network once.
+Therefore, the total number of network evaluation is $L^2+I$, where $I$ is number of symmetry transformations we apply (including identity transformation).}